myrrlyn/home/priv/papers/resume.typ

 = Professional Experience

-== Sub-Zero/Wolf/Cove (2023--present) --- Senior Software Engineer
+== Sub-Zero Group (2023--present) --- Senior Software Engineer

-I write realtime appliance control and interface software for kitchen appliances, primarily in C++ running on a suite of microprocessors.
+I design and develop the safety and human-interface systems of Wolf ovens, which are written primarily in C++ across a small network of microprocessors.
+I also lead our team's CMake build system and CI automation.

 == Fastly (2021--2023) --- Senior Software Engineer